kyma-incubator/service-catalog/docs/migration-apiserver-to-crds.md

 Service instances are created and then updated because of class/plan refs fields.
 The validation webhooks denies creating service instances if the reference to ClusterServiceClass or ServiceClass is not set: Spec.ClusterServiceClassRef, Spec.ClusterServicePlanRef, Spec.ServiceClassRef, Spec.ServicePlanRef.
 These fields are set during an update operation.
 9. Add proper owner reference to all secrets pointed by service bindings.
-10. Scale up controller-manager.
+10. Scale up the Controller Manager.

->Note: At step 6 there is no difference between upgrade Service Catalog using own ETCD or main Kubernetes ETCD.
+>**NOTE:** In step 6, there is no difference between upgrade Service Catalog using your own etcd or the main Kubernetes etcd.
-## Manual Service Catalog upgrade
+## Upgrade Service Catalog manually

 ### Backup and deleting resources